CSE-110-Group-29/Electric-Pomato/specs/adrs/020121-high-fidelity-design-frontend.md

 - Francesco Chirillo's Pomodoro Technique philosophy.
 - Task and time management.

-## Options to Consider and Decision Outcome (bolded options indicate the features we decided to implement)
+## Options to Consider and Decision Outcome (bolded options indicate the features we want to implement)

 1. Theme.
     - Use CSS themes, specifically the paper CSS theme: see the bolded reason below.